SwimmingHoles.info logo

 PHONE None

-CAMPING Several camping places nearby; Julian Price area in the Blue Ridge Parkway N.P., Boone Fork area in the Pisgah N.F. near the town of Lenior, several campgrounds in the W. Scott Reservior Corps of Engineers area.
+CAMPING Several camping places nearby; Julian Price area in the Blue Ridge Parkway N.P., Boone Fork area in the Pisgah N.F. near the town of Lenoir, several campgrounds in the W. Scott Reservoir Corps of Engineers area.
 Also some camping in Cherokee N.F., north on Rt 19E.

 BATHING SUITS Unknown